PDC Premier League Darts: Week 10 Betting and Odds Preview

 Our first game of the night in Liverpool sees Rob Cross take on Peter Wright.
 Form is very much on the side of Cross in this one and the 2018 PDC World Champion is available at 4/5 with 10Bet and Bethard.
 A victory for Peter Wright can be picked up at best odds of 5/2 with Unibet and SportingBet while the draw completes this one at a top price of 50/13 with SportPesa.

 At phase two of the competition we have just four games in store and following on we have Gerwyn Price up against Mensur Suljovic.
 Form suggests this could be the closest game of the night and there are odds against prices on all three possible outcomes.
-Price starts as the favourite at a best of 23/17 with SportPesa while a win for Suljovic is at 8/5 with Black Type.
+Price starts as the favourite at a best of 23/17 with SportPesa while a win for Suljovic is at 8/5.
 It’s back to SportPesa again for the best numbers on the draw at 39/11.

 James Wade against Daryl Gurney should also be close as both men are locked on 11 points in fourth and fifth place respectively.
 Wade leads the way in this one at best odds of 6/5 with 888Sport and RedZoneSports while Gurney is close behind at a top price of 17/10 with SportPesa.
 This time, Betway are quoting the best figures on the draw at 7/2.